LDME™ Training – Developmental Music Education™ and Doogri Method Training

 Post-Requisite Requirements:

-2. The video must be submitted with a confidentiality release from the parent guardian, and the student must have a diagnosed special need.
+2. The video must be submitted with a confidentiality release from the parent guardian.

-3. Upon receipt, you will be contacted to schedule a 30-minute oral exam to over Skype, included in the course fee.
+3. Upon receipt, you will be contacted to schedule a personalized 30-minute closing meeting through Zoom.

 4. An invitation to complete the licensing exam will be sent to you via email in 14 business days after the email is submitted.
-Licenses are awarded at the end of each semester season and a virtual graduation ceremony is held online.
+Licenses are awarded at the end of each cohort and a virtual graduation ceremony is held online.

 COURSE DESCRIPTION: